84Paris/canvasvideo.js/README.md

 * **canplaythrough/canplay:** Fires when the browser can play through the video/audio without stopping for buffering.
 * **ended:** Fires when the current playlist is ended.
 * **play:** Fires when the audio/video has been started or is no longer paused.
+* **playing:** Fires when the audio/video is playing after having been paused or stopped for buffering.
 * **progress:** Fires when the browser is downloading the audio/video.
 * **timeupdate:** Fires when the current playback position has changed.
+* **waiting:** Fires when the video stops because it needs to buffer the next frame.

 ### Browser Compatibility ###